Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_objective_functions.rst

 	{
 	public:
 	    PowerNorm(double a = 1):m_a(a){
-		m_name= "PowerNorm";
 	    }

+	    std::string name() {
+	        return "PowerNorm";
+	    }

 	    //more to come here...
 	private:
 	  double m_a;
 	};

 We already announced the name of our objective function in the above code.
-This is not mandatory but can be used to print usefull output,  for example when an algorithm is to be applied to a set of different functions to keep track which function is evaluated right now.
+This can be used to print usefull output, for example when an algorithm is to be applied to a set of different functions to keep track which function is evaluated right now.
 We also chose a suitable default value for :math:`a`, so that it is by default a quadratic function.

 Evaluating the Objective Function